microsoft/BotFramework-Composer/docs/howto-define-advanced-intents-entities.md

 # Advanced intent and entity definition
 Entities are a collection of objects data extracted from an utterance such as places, time, and people.
 Entities need to be labeled consistently across all training utterances for each intent in a model.
 While intents are required, entities are optional.
 An utterance can include many entities or none at all, depending on the data required for your client application to perform its task.

-In this article, we will cover how multiple entities are defined and extracted by LUIS and how different types of entities are defined.
+In this article, we will cover how entities are defined and extracted and how different types of entities are defined in Composer.

 ## Prerequisites:
 - basic knowledge of [intent and entity](concept-language-understanding.md#core-lu-concepts-in-composer)